The Wolfgang Press: Queer (1991), "A Girl Like You" (1992)

 The single "A Girl Like You" was released in May 1992 and became an international hit, scoring No. 2 on the Billboard US Modern Rock (Alternative Songs) chart on 15 August 1992.
-The song was later covered by Tom Jones, who then asked the band to write "Show Me (Some Devotion)" for him, both recordings appearing on The Lead and How to Swing It (1994).
+The song was later covered by Tom Jones (with Allen and Gray providing bass and guitar on the recording), who then asked the band to write "Show Me (Some Devotion)" for him, both recordings appearing on The Lead and How to Swing It (1994).
 Jones also joined them on-stage for All Virgos Are Mad, a 4AD anniversary concert in Los Angeles in January 1995.

-Due to sample clearance issues, the 1992 US release of Queer (which includes "A Girl Like You") needed considerable rerecording and remixing.
+Due to sample clearance issues, the 1992 U.S. release of Queer (which includes "A Girl Like You") needed considerable rerecording and remixing.

 Funky Little Demons (1995)

 After "A Girl Like You", the band bought their own studio, removing the financial pressure of traditional studio rental.
 The band spent two years recording Funky Little Demons.

 Trouser Press describes the album as "straight-ahead dance music with the correct materials", though "no longer enigmatic risk-takers, the Wolfgang Press have become just another white post-new wave soul band."

 The single "Going South" reached No. 117 on the UK Singles Chart and No. 33 on the US alternative chart.
 A promotional CD of "Christianity" was also distributed in the US and a video released, directed by Mark Neale, but the band was dropped by 4AD before the single could be released.

 The album spent one week on the UK Albums Chart at No. 75 in February 1995.

 Cox left the band in February 1995, shortly before the release of the album.
 Allen and Gray aimed to continue, and toured the US without Cox to promote the album, but later conceded the band had run its course.